a613681/mitlib-terraform/README.md

 ### The global Directory

-A few resources, e.g. Route53, will only use the `production` workspace.
+A few resources, e.g. Route53, will only use the `prod` workspace.
 These global resources should go here.

 ### The shared Directory

 This directory is for resources that may be shared between apps.
-These might include things like Elasticsearch, Redis, etc. Unlike the `global` directory these resources should have `production` and `staging` counterparts.
+These might include things like Elasticsearch, Redis, etc. Unlike the `global` directory these resources should have `prod` and `stage` counterparts.

 ## Naming